neoncommit/guess-the-brainrot/README.md

 This project is open-source and available under the [MIT License](LICENSE).

 ---
-<sub>*Disclaimer: This project was built completely using Gemini, with prompting and questionnaire assistance from ChatGPT.*</sub>
+<sub>*Disclaimer: This project was built using Gemini, with prompting and questionnaire assistance from ChatGPT.*</sub>